Published on May 08, 2019 and last reviewed on Oct 05, 2023 - 5 min read

 Inflammation or infection of the appendix is called appendicitis.
 It is one of the most common causes of abdominal pain.

+The appendix is a four-inch-long finger-shaped pouch located at the junction of the small and large intestine.
+It is normally present in the lower right abdomen.
 The exact function of the appendix is unknown.
-Some believe it harbors good bacteria, which helps to reboot the digestive system after diarrhea.
-And some believe it to be a vestigial organ (organs which do not have any apparent function).
-But surgical removal of the appendix does not cause any noticeable health problem.
+Some believe the appendix harbors good bacteria, which helps to reboot the digestive system after diarrhea.
+Some believe it to be a vestigial organ (organs that do not have any apparent function).
+However, surgical removal of the appendix does not cause any noticeable health problems.

 Inflammation or infection of the appendix is called appendicitis.
 It is one of the most common causes of abdominal pain.
 The pain is accompanied by nausea and vomiting.
 The pain becomes worse as the inflammation increases and the appendix ruptures.
 Anyone can get appendicitis, but it is more common in people between 10 and 30 years of age.
-It is usually caused either by stomach infection moving to the appendix or when stool gets trapped in the appendix.
+It is usually caused either by a stomach infection moving to the appendix or when stool gets trapped in the appendix.

-Simple Appendicitis - Cases with no complications.
+• Simple Appendicitis - The type with no complications.

 When the lining of the appendix gets blocked, it results in an infection causing appendicitis.
 Things that can cause this blockage are:

-Hard stools.
+• Hard stools.

-Swollen lymph nodes in the intestine.
+• Swollen lymph nodes in the intestine.

 Some of the risk factors include: